LetsPoke/Edeka_Receipt_Analysis/README.md

+> [!NOTE]
+> Was bored and fiddled around with ChatGPT and my own receipt data.
+> Might improve/continue on this the next time I get bored.

 # Edeka Receipt Analysis

 A small project that parses PDF supermarket receipts (from Edeka), extracts structured data, and analyzes shopping insights.
 The solution is written in **Python** and uses [pdfplumber](https://github.com/jsvine/pdfplumber) for text extraction.